 Half way there!
 My temperature is still up and steady, (averaging 98.6 throughout the day).
 I am down 4 pounds from my usual weight.
 My body fat is 20.7%.

 I feel great.
 My digestive system finally seems to be very regular, which was my primary goal in doing this.
 I have a lot of energy.
 The best part is I don’t feel stressed at all.
 I feel very, very calm.
 Things that would usually get my feathers ruffled don’t bother me.
-I think it is a very positive sign that my adrenal glands are healing.

 Today I prepped my salad for today and tomorrow to make things easier.
 I just layered the veggies in a tall container.
 I drizzled lemon juice over the sliced avocados to keep them from browning.
 I think I will start doing this every two days.
 It is more efficient and it is a great idea for someone who wants to bring a salad to work.
 (I think it’s called a “Salad in a Jar”.